zio/zio-quill/CODEGEN.md

 # Quill Code Generator

-This library is designed to give you a few options as to what kind of schema to generate from JDBC metadata for quill.
-You can choose to generate either simple case classes or a combination of case classes and query schemas, as well as whether they should written to one file, multiple files, or just a list of strings (useful for streaming directly into a repl).
+This library gives you a few options as to what kind of schema to generate from JDBC metadata for Quill.
+You can choose to generate simple case classes that are controlled entirely but a Quill Naming Strategy, or a combination of case classes and `querySchema`s.
-Inspired by the Slick code generator albeit a bit simpler, the code generator is fairly customizeable and a couple of ready-to-use implementations come out of the box.
+You can also choose whether they should written to one file, multiple files, or just a list of strings (useful for executing directly into a repl).
+Thanks to the Slick code generator creators for providing inspiration for this library!

 Currently the code generator is only available for JDBC databases but it will be extended in the future for Cassandra as well as others.